miko53/ring/README.md

 ## miscellaneous commands

 Another command are provided for example :
- - unregister: for remove a repository from the list
+ - `unregister` for remove a repository from the list
- - list: list can also given the list of tag on each repositories or the list of configurated action
+ - `list` list can also given the list of tag on each repositories or the list of configurated action

 ### command destroy